Skip to Main Content

 1. Follow the Thread

-Read the Twitter thread embedded as a PDF.
-In this series of related posts, Dr. Samantha Ege a professional Musicologist and pianist, shares her experience with having her work plagiarized by a powerful colleague.
-A text-only transcript of the Twitter thread is located below the embedded tweet.
+Download and read the Twitter (aka X) thread that that is transcribed in the document linked in this box.
+In this series of related posts, Dr. Samantha Ege, a professional Musicologist and pianist, shares her experience with having her work plagiarized by a powerful colleague.

 • How is what Rodreguez King-Dorset did different from summarizing or paraphrasing Samantha Ege's work?